KiaShamaei/spiliterTest/README.md

 # Getting Started
- this is a backend sample project ready for SnappPay which use docker and git as thirdParty.
+ This is a backend sample project ready for SnappPay, which uses Docker and Git as thirdParty.

 ### Requirements
 The fully fledged server uses the following:
 - Spring Framework
 - SpringBoot
 ### Dependencies
-There are a number of third-party dependencies used in the project.
+There are numbers of third-party dependencies used in the project.
 Browse the Maven pom.xml file for details of libraries and versions used.
-### Build Needs
 - java 1.17 or higher
 - docker desktop
 - Maven 3.1.1 or higher